quintel/etsource/inputs/README.md

 ## Folder structure

-Inputs have been subdivided into
+Inputs have been subdivided into the following main folders:

-## Input Syntax
+* costs
+* demand
+* misc
+* modules
+* supply
+* targets

+which roughly correspond to the sidebar items.